Frequently asked questions about the OpenCDN initiative

 No, it is a shared infrastructure where CDNs can install their own cache servers to be used by, shared by, the interested participants in the local IX.br's IXP.

-• rack space and other resources in the data center suitable for hosting the servers;
+- rack space and other resources in the data center suitable for hosting the servers;

-• Internet transit, through the OpenCDN AS, to feed the caches;
+IP connectivity support (provided as an operational input by NIC.br), through the OpenCDN AS, to feed the caches;

-• depending on the geographic location, an L2 connection is also available to IX.br in São Paulo, or IX.br in Rio de Janeiro, or IX.br in Fortaleza, where many CDNs have their own infrastructure, through the Autonomous System (AS) of the OpenCDN, so that it is possible to feed caches directly through these infrastructures;
+- depending on the geographic location, an L2 connection is also available to IX.br in São Paulo, or IX.br in Rio de Janeiro, or IX.br in Fortaleza, where many CDNs have their own infrastructure, through the Autonomous System (AS) of the OpenCDN, so that it is possible to feed caches directly through these infrastructures;

-• enough IP address space for the caches, from the OpenCDN Autonomous System, if necessary;
+- enough IP address space for the caches, from the OpenCDN Autonomous System, if necessary;

-• connection to the local IX.br IXP, in which ISPs and other local ASs participate, so that CDNs can distribute their content locally.
+- connection to the local IX.br IXP, in which ISPs and other local ASs participate, so that CDNs can distribute their content locally.

 Brazil has around 9,000 Internet Autonomous Systems, according to Registro.br data.
-Anatel, the Brazilian Telecom regulator, says that approximately 20,000 companies are licenced to operate telecommunications networks that are normally used in the provision of Internet access (companies SCM licensed and exempt from licensing).
+Anatel, the Brazilian Telecom regulator, says that approximately 20,000 companies are licensed to operate telecommunications networks that are normally used in the provision of Internet access (companies SCM licensed and exempt from licensing).
 There are, therefore, several thousand access providers serving the Brazilian market.
 It is also important to understand that there is a concentration on companies that used to be concessionaires of telephony services.
 It is estimated that more than 40% of the Internet market belongs to former concessionaires (incumbents) such as Claro, Vivo and Tim.
 Thousands of other providers, however, of different sizes, are responsible for bringing fixed Internet to about 60% of users.
 To install CDN's caches inside the network of biggest operators can be insufficient to reach the majority of users with desired quality and low delay.

 Yes.
 OpenCDN provides a shared infrastructure for cache servers, which is cheaper than to host the cache servers inside the ISP network.
 Besides that, OpenCDN provides a distributed architecture, i.e., the bigger ISPs can peer with OpenCDN at several locations, bringing the content closer to its users.